-Before submitting an application you should read the following information very carefully to make sure your organisation is eligible for funding and to check whether your request fits our current funding priorities, as we will not usually award grants towards work that falls outside these guidelines.
+Before submitting an application you should read the following information to make sure your organisation is eligible for funding and to check whether your request fits our current funding priorities, as we will not usually award grants based on unsolicited applications towards work that falls outside these guidelines.

 The Trust can award grants towards both revenue and capital costs.
 However, the trustees will not normally approve grants to cover more than 20% of a charity's entire annual running costs, as we feel it is important for organisations to develop a range of income sources and not become dependent on any single funder.